sgillespie/adhoc-continuous-integration/docs/adhoc-continuous-integration.md

         "-c", \
         "docker build -t $BUILD_TAG ."]

-This `Dockerfile` has a few interesting bits in it.
-First, we take a an environment variable `BUILD_TAG`.
+This `Dockerfile` has a few interesting instructions in it.
+First, we take an environment variable `BUILD_TAG`.
 This is the the tag we want docker to build.
 For example, if we're building `react-boilerplate`, we might set this to `react-boilerplate:latest`.